-Notice how there is a "No Romulans" sign in the background, similar to the "Romulans Only" sign seen earlier in the episode, meaning there still is a human quarter in the colony.
-This is further proven by the human settlers in the background, which are most prominent in this scene (and in the flashbacks to 2385 when Romulans and humans still got along).
+Notice how there is a "No Romulans" sign in the background, similar to the "Romulans Only" sign seen earlier in the episode, curiously written with the same font.
+It means there still is a human quarter in the colony.
+This is further evidenced by the human settlers in the background, which are most prominent in this scene (and in the flashbacks to 2385 when Romulans and humans still got along).

 Another beautiful shot of La Sirena in orbit of Vashti.
 In contrast to the earlier, very similar shot, the engines glow much less noticeably here, maybe because the ship was just waiting in orbit.

 The logo of La Sirena, previously seen on the backrest of the chairs in the cockpit section and on Picard's communicator, also appear on cargo crates here.